monarchwadia/folkwise.io/src/posts/2022-05-07-push-it-anyway.md

 ---
-title: "Push it anyway"
+title: 'Push it anyway'
 date: 2022-05-07
-excerpt: "Treat your LinkedIn like a dealership and your Github like a mechanic shop."
+excerpt: 'Treat your LinkedIn like a dealership and your Github like a mechanic shop.'
 ---

 When you walk into a car dealership, everything is spotless clean and polished-down, almost sterile.
 And that's how it should be, because the job of the dealership is to help create an environment in which you and your family feel comfortable purchasing a car.
 Being a clean, welcoming, and neutral place is part of the function of the dealership.